jimd1989/crAPL/README.md

 # Intro

 An experimental collection of procedures that mimic select [APL](https://en.wikipedia.org/wiki/APL_%28programming_language%29) concepts, using a similar syntax.
-This is _not_ and will never be an APL implementation; I'm just taking ideas that I like and bolting them on to Scheme.
-Some syntax and behavior will differ from what's expected in APL.
-These functions replace the notions of vectors/matrices/tensors with nested Lisp lists.
-They're convenience functions that are meant to play nicely with Scheme's normal maps, folds, and filters.
+My goal is to make working with lists (especially multi-dimensional ones) painless and concise.
+This is _not_ and will never be an APL implementation; I'm just taking ideas I like and bolting them on to Scheme.
+Some syntax and most behavior will differ from what's expected in APL.

 # Requirements

 + [Chicken Scheme v.
 5](https://call-cc.org/)
 + srfi-1
++ An [APL input method](https://www.dyalog.com/apl-font-keyboard.htm) (you may also want to edit this file to include extra symbols like λ, ⌂, etc.)

-# Implemented primitives
+# Behavior

-## (← x f . g)

-APL functions are either monadic (one argument) or dyadic (two).
-The ← form defines function `x` with two procedures `f` and `g`. `f` is applied to `x`'s argument in monadic cases, and `g` to `x`'s arguments in dyadic cases.
-If `g` is omitted, `x` is strictly a monadic function.

-If the expected form of a monadic APL function `f` is
+Much like in APL, crAPL makes use of single-glyph functions that carry both monadic (single argument) and dyadic (two arguments) definitions.
+The procedures of a monad and dyad with the same symbol can be very different from one another.
+Scheme's parentheses make the nature of a function application completely unambiguous.
+APL monads and dyads (f) are of the forms

       f ⍵

-Then its Scheme application is
+    ⍺ f ⍵

+respectively.
+The Scheme applications of this same `f` are unsurprisingly

     (f ⍵)

-Likewise the dyad `g` of the form

-    ⍺ g ⍵

-Is invoked as

-    (g ⍺ ⍵)
+    (f ⍺ ⍵)

-This is similar to the way comparison operators work in Lisp.
+Some APL symbols conflict with Scheme syntax.
+They are represented as follows in crAPL

+    | → %
+    . → ·
+    , → ߸

+crAPL procedures generally assume to be working on some kind of list.
+They will not check for other data types.
+These are standard Lisp lists; there is no extra tagging of rank, etc. As such, there are no implicit mapping operations of scalars against vectors, vectors against vectors, or anything else.
+Use normal Scheme functions like `(map)`.

+# Implemented primitives

 ## (↑ ⍵)